pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-user-add.md

 --8<-- "docs/cmd/_global.md"

+## Remarks

+For the `--userName` or `--email` options you can specify multiple values by separating them with a comma.
+If one of the specified entries is not valid, the command will fail with an error message showing the list invalid values.

 ## Examples

 Add a user with name _Alex.Wilber@contoso.com_ to the SharePoint group with id _5_ available on the web _https://contoso.sharepoint.com/sites/SiteA_